bham-carpentries/git-novice-python-ci/_episodes/03-create.md

 > {: .solution}
 {: .challenge}
 > ## Correcting `git init` Mistakes
-> Wolfman explains to Dracula how a nested repository is redundant and may cause confusion
+> If you have a redundant nested repository, it is redundant and may cause confusion
 > down the road.
-Dracula would like to remove the nested repository.
-How can Dracula undo
+You would like to remove the nested repository.
+How can you undo
 > his last `git init` in the `moons` sub-directory?
 >
 > > ## Solution -- USE WITH CAUTION!
 > >
-> > To recover from this little mistake, Dracula can just remove the `.git`
+> > To recover from this little mistake, you can just remove the `.git`
 > > folder in the moons subdirectory by running the following command from inside the `planets` directory:
 > >
 > > ~~~